The American College of Surgeons Division of Education and International Relations Committee are pleased to announce two international scholarships

 the College together with new supporting documentation.

-In order to qualify for consideration by the selection committee, all of
+In order to qualify for the consideration by the selection committee, all of

 the requirements must be fulfilled.
 All applications and all of the supporting

-documentation must be received at the office of the International Liaison no
+documentation must be received by the International Liaison no later than May 2,

 Supporting materials and questions should be directed to: